Home

 Rarely if ever will baseball players measure up to your standards.
 You have all seen a father criticize his child constantly and rarely if ever give them praise for anything because nothing is ever good enough.

 That is how some youth sports coaches choose to communicate with their entire baseball team.
-The players will never ‘measure up.’
+The players will never ‘measure up in their minds.

 Very few great baseball coaches have taken the art of communication and utilized the negative coaching approach.